lawrence14701-zz/surveymern/README.md

 # Authentication

-A big part of this project was user authentication and it was implemented using token based authentication, specifically using the JWT strategy.
+A big part of this project was user authentication and it was implemented using token based authentication, specifically using the JWT strategy, which was also the focus of this project.

 # How the JWT Strategy works